learn-co-curriculum/SENG-LIVE-Phase-4-121222/06_authentication_and_authorization/Readme.md

 - Demo the following in the rails console
     - `cow1 = BCrypt::Password.create('cow')`
-    - BCrypt creates an instance of a hashed password wehn given a string.
+    - BCrypt creates an instance of a hashed password when given a string.
     -  The hash can be saved in the DB to identify the user later.
     - `cow2 = BCrypt::Password.create('cow')`
     - `cow1 === cow2` #false